 In April 2015, the Financial Accounting Standards Board issued Accounting Standards Update 2015-03, "Interest-Imputation of Interest".
 This update requires that debt issuance costs related to a recognized debt liability (except costs associated with revolving debt arrangements) be presented in the balance sheet as a direct deduction from that debt liability, consistent with the presentation of a debt discount, to simplify the presentation of debt issuance costs.
-This update is effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-Early application was permitted for financial statements that have not previously been issued.
+This update is effective for financial statements issued for fiscal years beginning after December 15, 2015.
 The Company retrospectively adopted this new standard effective January 1, 2016.
-Adoption of this standard only affects the presentation of the Company's consolidated balance sheets and does not have a material impact on its consolidated financial statements.
+Adoption of this standard only affects the presentation of the Company's consolidated balance sheets and did not have a material impact on its consolidated financial statements.

 In January 2016, the Financial Accounting Standards Board issued Accounting Standards Update 2016-01, "Financial Instruments-Overall".
-This update applies to any entity that hold financial assets or owe financial liabilities.
+This update applies to any entity that holds financial assets or owes financial liabilities.
 This update requires equity investments (except for those accounted for under the equity method or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 This update will be effective for public entities for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, with early adoption permitted.
 Entities should apply the amendments by means of a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
 While this update will not have a direct impact on the Company, the Partnership will be required to mark its cost method investment to fair value with the adoption of this update.